 The walk will begin at the Piazza del Duomo where you can explore several sights such as the University of Catania (the oldest in Sicily), Palazzo degli Elefanti, the Cathedral of Catania, and the Elephant Fountain.
 At the midpoint of the route, you will find the Church of San Giuliano, one of the most beautiful churches in Catania.
 Near the end of the route at Giadarno Bellini sits a 2nd-century Roman amphitheater not to be missed.

 The route is along paved streets, and unless you make detours into the plethora of attractions you won't have to worry about stairs.
-And although this is one of the shortest and easiest walks in Catania, you could spend hours discovering and exploring all the sights along the way.
+And although this is one of the shortest and easiest walks in Catania, you could spend hours discovering and exploring all the museums, architecture and wonderful sights along the way.

 Easy Hikes in Catania

-These tours can be general highlight tours or more specific, like walking tours of the amazing street art.
+The city tours we mention here can be general highlight tours or more specific ones, like walking tours of the amazing street art.
 Catania also has many parks with paved walkways that make them ideal places for easy walks.
 You can also download apps for self-guided tours that will get you to discover all the best things to do and see in Catania at your own pace.

 Intermediate Hikes in Catania